Published by: Ingrid King. Last Updated on: January 25, 2023 by Crystal Uys

 - Is there a maximum age for enrolling your cat?

-- Are there reimbursement limits per case, per year, per lifetime?
+- Are there reimbursement limits per case, per year, or per lifetime?

 - Is a physical exam required prior to enrollment?